Watsons Bay Walk and the South Head Heritage Trail

 The lighthouse was built in 1858 and is now a characteristic red and white striped tower located in a prime spot with beautiful 360-degree views.

-From the lighthouse, you can see the ocean in the east, Sydney Harbour in the west, and North Head in the north.
+From the lighthouse, you can see the ocean in the east, Sydney Harbour in the west, and North Head on the opposite side.
 You may even spot some whales while they migrate to warmer regions.

 Hornby Lighthouse in Watsons Bay